OWASP/owasp-mastg/docs/MASTG/General/0x04f-Testing-Network-Communication.md

 The interception proxy need to listen to the port specified in the port forwarding rule above, which is 8080.

 When a Xamarin app is configured to use a proxy (e.g. by using `WebRequest.DefaultWebProxy`) you need to specify where traffic should go next, after redirecting the traffic to your intercepting proxy.
 You need to redirect the traffic to the original location.
-The following procedure is setting up a redirection in @@@burp-suite to the original location:
+The following procedure is setting up a redirection in #MASTG-TOOL-0077 to the original location:

 1. Go to **Proxy** tab and click on **Options**
 2. Select and edit your listener from the list of proxy listeners.